Multigrid preconditioning of singularly perturbed convection-diffusion equations: Numerical Results

 Our second model problem is:

 with exact solution chosen to be

 and a corresponding right-hand side function, $f$.
 We note that this problem has only parabolic layers, so we consider a discretization on a uniform mesh in the $x$-direction and Shishkin mesh in the $y$-direction.
 We make several adjustments in the discretization and solver setup to account for the lack of an exponential layer.
 First, we now choose the SUPG stabilization parameter to be $h_{\mathcal{T}}$ for all cells not within a parabolic layer, and to be $h_{\mathcal{T}}^{4/3}$ for those cells in the layers near $y=0$ and $y=1$ (inspired by the discussion in Franz et al.~\cite{FRANZ20081818}).
 Secondly, we slightly adapt the stopping tolerance for FGMRES, requiring the absolute residual norm to be reduced below $\sqrt{\varepsilon}/N^2$, as an $\varepsilon$-independent stopping tolerance did not quite yield robust results.
-Finally, since the mesh is only adapted in the $y$-direction, we only use block relaxation along lines parallel to the $x$-axis.
+As above, we only use block relaxation along lines parallel to the $x$-axis.
+The analysis in Section~\ref{ssec:identifying} suggests that, due to the lack of grid adaptation in the $x$-direction, line relaxation may be more than is required for robustness in this setting, but we were unable to identify suitable relaxation parameters to yield a scalable solver with point relaxation for this problem.
+This likely reflects that the $\mathcal{O}(h)$ stencil entries from the convection term are dominant here, since the diffusive term contributes only stencil entries that are $\mathcal{O}(\varepsilon)$ and $\mathcal{O}(\sqrt{\varepsilon})$ in size.

 Table~\ref{tab:problem2} presents solution times, solver iteration counts, and error measures for this problem.
 Again, we see that solver time scales linearly with problem size, and that general solution times are smaller than in Table~\ref{tab:problem1}, due to the fact that we construct only a single set of blocks for the relaxation.
 Iteration counts are again stable (but slightly higher than in Table~\ref{tab:problem1}, due to the stricter stopping tolerance).
 Maximum norm errors are again independent of $\varepsilon$, but now are scaling consistently with $\mathcal{O}(N^{-2}\ln^2N)$, as might be expected since the relevant error estimates are dominated by the layer terms in the $x$-direction, which are not present in this example.
 Similarly, we see that while the energy norm decreases like $\mathcal{O}(N^{-1}\ln N)$ for fixed $\varepsilon$, it now decays like $\varepsilon^{1/4}$ for fixed $N$.
 The SD errors, in contrast, decay much more slowly in $\varepsilon$ for fixed $N$.
 This leads to the interesting phenomenon that they decay like $\mathcal{O}(N^{-1}\ln N)$ for $\varepsilon = 10^{-4}$ (where they are quite similar to the energy-norm errors), but like $\mathcal{O}(N^{-2}\ln^2 N)$ for $\varepsilon = 10^{-10}$, where the streamwise gradient term is clearly the dominant source of error.
 We note again that the energy-norm error measures presented here are consistent with those presented by Franz et al.~\cite{FRANZ20081818}.